 Matt leads foster care and adoption services, post adoption services, public policy, governmental affairs, and grants management.
 Matt joined Children’s Home Society in 2011 and has held several increasingly responsible roles since then.
 Prior to his time with CHS, Anderson worked nationally on child welfare reform initiatives.
 He produced an award-winning documentary on children aging out of foster care, worked in many states and with Congress on important child welfare legislation, and managed child welfare programs in Montana prior to moving to North Carolina.

 Vicki has more than 20 years of financial management and operational experience with 501(c)3 nonprofit, educational, and healthcare organizations.
 She is a member of the North Carolina Association of Certified Public Accountants.
 Vicki received her Bachelor of Arts in Accounting from North Carolina State University and her Master of Business Administration from Duke University – The Fuqua School of Business.
-She serves on the Orange County Nursing Home Advisory Committee and is an avid volunteer in the local elementary reading program.
+She serves on the Board of PetPalsNC, a local nonprofit that promotes and supports the use of animal-assisted therapy and activities for K-12 students.
+She is an avid volunteer in the local elementary school, and works alongside her dog as a registered therapy team to support the students.
 Vicki is honored to work with an exceptional team that is dedicated to making every child’s dream of a permanent, safe, and loving family come true.